 For almost 30 years, we have empowered children and youth to grow into strong fearless leaders through our classes and outreach programs, and since 2017, we have operated out of a temporary Big Top tent in central Fremantle.

-Now, we’re ready to take our next bold step to establish a permanent home for youth and circus artists in Fremantle.
+Now, we’re taking the next bold step to establish a permanent home for youth and circus artists in Fremantle.
 In doing so, we will be in a stronger position to expand access to inclusive arts programs that support young people to build confidence, creativity, and connection, and create thriving communities.
-At the end of 2025 we will be reconceptualising the Freo Big Top into an old electrical Substation.
+Construction is underway to reconceptualise the Freo Big Top into an old electrical Substation.

 Built in 1932, the old SEC Substation at 10 Parry Street powered Fremantle’s electric trams for 20 years before becoming the World of Energy Museum.
-Having stood empty since 2015, we are thrilled to be able to energise it once more!
+Having stood empty since 2015, we are thrilled to energise it once more!

 CircusWA has embarked on a pioneering partnership with Fremantle Press to co-purchase the building and transform the Substation into a new hub of creative activity.